IoanaVas/skillTree/README.md

 Demo JS  skills

 ## Polyfills
-Write a mapper function which behaves as the `map` method.
+There are older browsers which do not support `map` method.
+In `index.js` there is a polyfill providing `map` functionality.